jschuster/-jschuster.github.io/_posts/2021/2021-12-19-manage-multiple-java-jdk-versions.md

 {: .notice--info}

-**Note:** `/usr/bin/java` is not just a symbolic link to a Virtual Machines `/bin/java` binary.
+**Info:** `/usr/bin/java` is not just a symbolic link to a Virtual Machines `/bin/java` binary.
 Instead, it behaves like a proxy binary by default - it finds the latest installed JDK and uses that when executing.
 However, you can instruct it to use a specific version.

 If you want to run a specific version you have to specify the environment variable `$JAVA_HOME` pointing to the path of the version you want to use.